hneth/riskyr/README.md

 **A toolbox for rendering risk literacy more transparent**

-Risk-related information (like the prevalence of conditions and the sensitivity and specificity of decisions or diagnostic tests) can be expressed in terms of probabilities or frequencies.
+Risk-related information — like the prevalence of conditions and the sensitivity and specificity of diagnostic tests — can be expressed in terms of probabilities or frequencies.
 By providing a toolbox of methods and metrics, `riskyr` computes, translates, and displays risk-related information in a variety of ways.
 Offering multiple complementary perspectives on the interplay between key parameters renders teaching and training of risk literacy more transparent.

 Motivation
 ----------